Numerical viscosity and resistivity in MHD turbulence simulations: Comparison to simulation data in the literature

-Thus, \citet{2023ApJ...942L..34G} found $\prek=1.22$ and $\prem=1.34$, which is in agreement with $\prek\in[1.20,1.33]$ and $\prem\in[1.30,1.44]$ obtained from all of the fits tested on our simulations (see Fig.~\ref{fig:reyvsN}) in the subsonic regime.
+Thus, \citet{2023ApJ...942L..34G} found $\prek=1.22$ and $\prem=1.34$, which is in agreement with $\prek\in[1.18,1.34]$ and $\prem\in[1.27,1.78]$ obtained from our simulations (see Fig.~\ref{fig:reyvsN}) in the subsonic regime.
 In order to find the parameters $\nrek$ and $\nrem$ for \citet{2023ApJ...942L..34G}'s data, we fit $\rek$ and $\rem$ to \citet{2023ApJ...942L..34G}'s simulations, as a function of $N$, using Eqs.~(\ref{eq:fitRevsN}) and (\ref{eq:fitRmvsN}), respectively.
-We plot the resulting model as the indigo-dashed line in Fig.~\ref{fig:link}, alongside \citet{2023ApJ...942L..34G}'s data, and our data and best fit model (c.f., Fig.~\ref{fig:reyvsN}; fit parameters are displayed in the legends in the bottom-right corner of Fig.~\ref{fig:link}).
-We see that the $\nrek\in[0.80,1.70]$ and $\nrem\in[1.50,2.50]$ obtained from our simulations are larger than $\nrek = 0.63\pm0.01$ and $\nrem = 0.92\pm0.02$, obtained from the fits to \citet{2023ApJ...942L..34G}'s data, by about a factor of 2.
-This difference in $\nrek$ and $\nrem$ between our simulations and \citeauthor{2023ApJ...942L..34G}'s simulations is a result of the MHD solver and code used in \citet{2023ApJ...942L..34G} compared to the numerical methods used here.
-While \citet{2023ApJ...942L..34G} use a predictor-corrector, van Leer-type integrator, with the HLLD Riemann solver, and constrained transport, we use a modified version of the {\fontfamily{qcr}\selectfont FLASH} code utilising a 5-wave, approximate Riemann solver with divergence cleaning (see \S\ref{ssec:simul}).
+We plot the resulting model as the indigo-dashed line in Fig.~\ref{fig:link}, alongside \citet{2023ApJ...942L..34G}'s data, and our data and the best-fit model (c.f., Fig.~\ref{fig:reyvsN}; fit parameters are displayed in the legends in the bottom-right corner of Fig.~\ref{fig:link}).
+We see that the $\nrek\in[0.75,1.67]$ and $\nrem\in[0.14,7.14]$ obtained from our simulations are larger than $\nrek = 0.63_{-0.03}^{+0.02}$ and $\nrem = 0.92_{-0.02}^{+0.04}$, obtained from the fits to \citet{2023ApJ...942L..34G}'s data, by about a factor of $\sim2$.
+This difference in $\nrek$ and $\nrem$ between our simulations and \citeauthor{2023ApJ...942L..34G}'s simulations is a result of the MHD solver and code used in \citet{2023ApJ...942L..34G} compared to the numerical methods used here, a comparison that will be expanded in \S\ref{ssec:num_scheme} below.
+While \citet{2023ApJ...942L..34G} use a predictor-corrector, van Leer-type integrator, with the HLLD Riemann solver, and constrained transport, we use a modified version of the FLASH code utilising a 5-wave, approximate Riemann solver with divergence cleaning (see \S\ref{ssec:simul}).
 This suggests that the numerical MHD scheme used in \citet{2023ApJ...942L..34G} is somewhat less dissipative than the numerical scheme used here.
-However, we emphasise that this factor of $\sim2$ difference is relatively small, compared to the dependence of $\rek$ and $\rem$ on the grid resolution $N$, for which our simulations agree with those by \citet{2023ApJ...942L..34G}.
+However, focusing on $\mach = 0.1$, there is about an order of magnitude difference in $\rek$ across a factor of $16$ in $N$, as opposed to a factor of $\sim2$ difference in $\rek$ between our own and \citet{2023ApJ...942L..34G}'s numerical scheme and code for any particular $N$.
+Similarly, there is a $\sim2$ orders-of-magnitude difference in $\rem$ across $N$, as opposed to only a factor of $\sim2$ difference between the two numerical schemes and codes.
+This indicates that the numerical viscosity and resistivity depend primarily on the numerical resolution $N$ rather than the numerical scheme employed.
+However, here we only compared 2~different schemes, and we will now expand this comparison to another 13~different simulations that use various different numerical schemes.